-MEETING TIMES: The lectures for this class will meet on Mondays, Wednesdays, and Thursdays in Pugh Hall 170 from 4:05pm to 4:55pm.
-Discussion sections for this class will meet on Fridays during different time periods in LEI 104.
+MEETING TIMES: The lectures for this class will meet on Mondays, Wednesdays, and Thursdays in Keene-Flint 50 from 4:05pm to 4:55pm.
+Discussion sections for this class will meet on Fridays during different time periods.
 Any class or discussion section cancellations will be announced in advance.